 Can primary school children develop metacognition?

-Learners develop metacognitive awareness over time.
-Young learners can explain their thinking and check work.
-They also choose between strategies, according to Whitebread and colleagues (2009).
-Offer age-appropriate support instead of complex self-reflection, as suggested by Veenman et al (2006).
+Learners build metacognitive awareness over time.
+Young learners can explain their thinking and check their work.
+They can also choose between strategies, according to Whitebread and colleagues (2009).
+Offer support that fits their age instead of complex self-reflection, as suggested by Veenman et al (2006).

-Cognition involves the mental processes learners use to gain knowledge (Flavell, 1979).
-Metacognition involves awareness that helps direct these cognitive processes (Nelson, 1992).
+Cognition means the mental processes learners use to gain knowledge (Flavell, 1979).
+Metacognition means the awareness that helps guide these cognitive processes (Nelson, 1992).
 Independent learners use metacognition to adapt and transfer skills (Hacker, 1998).
-Teachers, make your thinking visible with think-alouds.
-Observe learners understand what and how they learn best (Veenman, Van Hout-Wolters & Afflerbach, 2006).
+Teachers can make their thinking visible with think-alouds, then observe how learners understand what they learn and how they learn best (Veenman, Van Hout-Wolters & Afflerbach, 2006).

 The Metacognitive Teaching Framework